hmrc/api-platform-test-user/README.md

     ./run_all_tests.sh

-Note that integration tests require a running version of Mongo 3.2, listening on localhost:27017.
+Note that integration tests require a running version of Mongo 4.4, listening on localhost:27017.
 A simple way to achieve this is to run with a docker image:

-    docker run -p 27017:27017 --name mongo -d mongo:3.2
+    docker run -p 27017:27017 --name mongo -d mongo:4.4

 ### Creating a local test user

+To create a local test user using a browser frontend, check out [api-platform-test-user-frontend](https://github.com/hmrc/api-platform-test-user-frontend) and follow its README.

+To create a local test user without a frontend, first start the service by running `run_local.sh`.

+A test individual can then be created with curl.
 ```
 curl --location --request POST 'http://localhost:9617/individuals' \
 --header 'Content-Type: application/json' \